LaravelDaily/laravel-tips/routing.md

 }
 ```

-Now every file inside _/routes/web/_ act as a web router file and you can organize your routes into diferent files.
+Now every file inside _/routes/web/_ act as a web router file and you can organize your routes into different files.

 ### Route resources grouping